TheGreatSardini/Default--/README.md

 To load succesfully a new custom widget, its name must match the incrementing list.<br>
 Custom SVG, buttons, and flush override can be set by the widgets

+### Built in Custom Widgets
+- SOLAR SYSTEM--
+  This widget displays an augmented reality dispay of saved locations stored in the BookmarksCustoms.lua file
+- AR DAMAGE REPORT--
+  This widget gives an augmented Reality display of damaged elements and elements on ther last life (0 remaining).
+Works best with a remote controller

+### Lua Parameters
+printDebug = Print extra data in the lua channel while executing actions. (more Chatty Chat) PerUserSaves = Save ALL users separately. if false then other users share one profile masterDataID = Flight Script will use owner's data as default for new users

 ## COPY RIGHTS:
 >Free to use / change / customize.<br>